-Trying to figure how big of an apartment you need.
-Generally speaking, a 1-bedroom apartment should be a minimum of 450 square feet (anything less than that is generally considered a studio apartment).
+Are you trying to figure out how big a one-bedroom apartment you need?
+Generally speaking, a 1-bedroom apartment should be at least 450 square feet.
+Anything less than that is usually considered a studio apartment.

 By way of example, a 2 car garage in a house is about 400 square feet so having something a little larger than that makes sense.